Jacobikinz/CICS-Consultant/docs/final.md

 ## Division of Labor:

-A breakdown of the division of labor for each team member — that is, saying who did what, for the entire project.
-Remember that everyone is expected to contribute roughly equally to each phase of the project.
-We expect to see similar numbers and kinds of GitHub commits by each student.

 **Thomas Callaghan**: For milestone 1, I drew out the wireframes, created the website's first iteration of the header, wrote the HTML for the homepage and created dropdowns which was our first iteration of the "quiz", added the FAQ page that had accordions that has since been scrapped as a whole page, and added login/signup buttons along with some basic code to make the logging/signing in work.

 For milestone 2, I wrote the large majority of the documentation that was needed for the submission, created all API endpoints surrounding the authentication of user's (/signupUser, /loginUser, /newInfo, /signoutUser, and /deleteUser), implemented the Heroku Postgres DB and then implemented the code my teammates wrote for the homepage "quiz" with the DB by creating more API endpoints (/updateQuiz and /loadQuiz), tested it all, deployed it, and assisted in the planning of this milestone.